 How long were you away on your honeymoon(s) for?

 We didn’t book anything before the wedding but had talked about doing a 3-week trip to Portugal and Morocco at the end of the summer.
 We both share a love of exploring beautiful places, spending time outdoors, being active, and enjoying interesting food!
 When we started planning, Europe was in the middle of an ongoing heat wave.
 We soon realized it was much too hot to do the hiking trip we were planning the trip around so we started exploring alternatives.
 In a matter of a couple hours we had flights booked to Iceland.
 We spent 12 days camping, hiking, soaking in hot springs and taking in the surreal beauty of the country.
 Iceland is a truly magical place!
 Just 6 weeks later, we fulfilled our original plans.
 We hiked a portion of the Fisherman’s Trail on the rugged west coast of Portugal, enjoying wine and fresh seafood along the way.
+We went to look for wedding rings and learned the difference between tungsten vs titanium wedding bands to be able to choose wisely a ring that will last forever.
 Following the hike, we relaxed for a few days in the Algarve before hopping over the Alboran Sea into Morocco.
 Five days in Morocco wasn’t long enough and we definitely wished for more time to explore.
 We both agree that we will have to go back one day!

 How did you feel when you set off on your travels?